jayaemekar/systemdesign/docs/DesigningYoutubeorNetflix.md

     User data storage - MySql

 UserID, Name, email, address, age, registration details etc.

-## 7. Detailed Component Design
+### Detailed Component

-The service would be read-heavy, so we will focus on building a system that can retrieve videos quickly.
-We can expect our read:write ratio to be 200:1, which means for every video upload there are 200 video views.
+We'll focus on designing a system that can retrieve videos quickly because the service will be read-heavy.
+We may expect a read:write ratio of 200:1, which equals 200 video views for every video uploaded.

-Where would videos be stored?
-Videos can be stored in a distributed file storage system like HDFS or GlusterFS.
+Where would the videos be kept?
+A distributed file storage system such as HDFS or GlusterFS can be used to store videos.

+**How should we manage read traffic efficiently?**

+- Read traffic and write traffic should be separated.
+We can split our read traffic over numerous servers because each video will have multiple copies.
-**How should we efficiently manage read traffic?** We should segregate our read traffic from write traffic.
-Since we will have multiple copies of each video, we can distribute our read traffic on different servers.
-For metadata, we can have master-slave configurations where writes will go to master first and then gets applied at all the slaves.
-Such configurations can cause some staleness in data, e.g., when a new video is added, its metadata would be inserted in the master first and before it gets applied at the slave our slaves would not be able to see it; and therefore it will be returning stale results to the user.
-This staleness might be acceptable in our system as it would be very short-lived and the user would be able to see the new videos after a few milliseconds.
+- We can have master-slave arrangements for metadata, where writes go to the master first and subsequently to all slaves.
+- Such configurations can result in data staleness; for example, when a new video is added, its metadata is placed in the master first, and our slaves will not be able to see it until it is applied to the slave; as a result, the user will receive stale results.
+- This staleness might be acceptable in our system as it would be very short-lived and the user would be able to see the new videos after a few milliseconds.

+**How would you store thumbnails?**

+- The number of thumbnails will far outnumber the number of videos.
-**Where would thumbnails be stored?** There will be a lot more thumbnails than videos.
-If we assume that every video will have five thumbnails, we need to have a very efficient storage system that can serve a huge read traffic.
-There will be two consideration before deciding which storage system should be used for thumbnails:
+- If we estimate that each movie will have five thumbnails, we'll need a storage system that can handle a large amount of read traffic.
+- Before determining which thumbnail storage method to utilize, two factors must be considered:

-Thumbnails are small files with, say, a maximum 5KB each.
+- Thumbnails are little files with a maximum file size of 5KB.
-Read traffic for thumbnails will be huge compared to videos.
-Users will be watching one video at a time, but they might be looking at a page that has 20 thumbnails of other videos.
+- In comparison to videos, read traffic for thumbnails will be massive.
+- Users will watch a single video at a time, although they may be viewing a page with 20 thumbnails of other films.
-Let’s evaluate storing all the thumbnails on a disk.
-Given that we have a huge number of files, we have to perform a lot of seeks to different locations on the disk to read these files.
-This is quite inefficient and will result in higher latencies.
+- Consider putting all of the thumbnails on a CD.
+Given the large number of files, we must do numerous seeks to various regions on the disk in order to read them.
+This is inefficient and will result in longer delays.
+- Bigtable is a good option because it merges numerous files into a single block for storage on the disk and reads a modest quantity of data quickly.
+- Our service's two most important needs are both of these.

-Bigtable can be a reasonable choice here as it combines multiple files into one block to store on the disk and is very efficient in reading a small amount of data.
-Both of these are the two most significant requirements of our service.
-Keeping hot thumbnails in the cache will also help in improving the latencies and, given that thumbnails files are small in size, we can easily cache a large number of such files in memory.
+- Keeping hot thumbnails in the cache will also assist to reduce latency, and because thumbnail files are short, we can simply cache a large number of them in memory.

+**Video Uploads:**

-**Video Uploads:** Since videos could be huge, if while uploading the connection drops we should support resuming from the same point.
+Because videos can be large, we should support continuing from the same position if the connection stops while uploading.

+**Video Encoding:**

-**Video Encoding:** Newly uploaded videos are stored on the server and a new task is added to the processing queue to encode the video into multiple formats.
-Once all the encoding will be completed the uploader will be notified and the video is made available for view/sharing.
+Newly uploaded videos are saved on the server, and a new task to encode the video into several formats is added to the processing queue.
+The uploader will be alerted when all of the encoding is complete, and the video will be made available for viewing and sharing.

 <p align="center">
   <kbd>